 Keep in mind this feature is available for on demand classes only.
 With live classes those metrics are happening in real time.
 The class has to be programmed after the fact to allow for auto resistance to be enabled.

-Overall thoughts on the Peloton cycle versus the Bike Plus
+Final thoughts on Peloton Bike vs Bike Plus